-Th combination resume highlights your relevant skills as well provides your recruiter with a chronological order of the jobs you have served in the past.
+Th combination resume highlights your relevant skills as well provides your recruiter with a reverse chronological order of the jobs you have served in the past.

 The first half of the combination format is derived from the functional resume format in which things like, skills, qualifications and achievements are highlighted.
-The second half is derived from the chronological resume format for the timeline.
+The second half is derived from the reverse chronological resume format for the timeline.

 The combination format is most usefull for applicants who want to showcase their skills as well as their professional work history.
 This format gives you the space if you ar looking for a career change or to explain the gaps between your work history.

 First, start Writing the Experience Section.
 This section is to list the reponsibilities you performed and the accomplishments.
 Also, quantify your accomplishments.
 Write only those duties and accomplishments which are relevant to the target profile.